KeyleXiao/ScreenRecord/README.md

 - Take screenshots using `mss`
 - Edit screenshots with a simple drawing tool
 - Basic settings saved to `config.json`
+- Recording area highlighted with a red frame
+- Recording duration shown on the main window

 ## Usage
 ```bash